seehorne/GetGrinnected/written reports/sprint 2/sprint-journal.md

 ## Decision 2

-We decided to classify the scraper component on the same layer as the business logic layer, rather than some other layer.
+We decided to classify the scraper component just above the data access layer, rather than further up.

 **Alternative:** In particular, one alternative we considered was placing the scraper on the same layer as the clients.
 That is, it would run unrelated to the server and make API requests.